amaurybsouza/automate-devsecops/README.md

 ![image.png](https://github.com/amaurybsouza/automate-devsecops/blob/main/images/image.png)

+## Manifesto
+Through Security as Code, we have and will learn that there is simply a better way for security practitioners, like us, to operate and contribute value with less friction.
+We know we must adapt our ways quickly and foster innovation to ensure data security and privacy issues are not left behind because we were too slow to change.
+Check here the [manisfesto](https://www.devsecops.org/).

 ## Presentations
 Many talks are now targeting the change of adding Security into the DevOps environment.
 I would like to share some of the most expressive talks.